me-ak/mak/README.md

 # mak

-# this is my first file, and i'm just testing everything "out"
+# this is my first file, and i'm just testing everything *out*